Very excited to let you know that my latest book was just released.

 There are funny stories, too, like the time an athlete coming out of the water pulled off his wetsuit only to discover, in front of a very large crowd, that he’d forgotten to wear his…well, never mind.

 At long last, at the urging of many friends and athletes, Mike finally decided to write a book about what he’s seen and what he’s learned, and I’m thrilled to be able to help him do it.
 In ways large and small, Mike was a part of every story he relates, making the book a deeply personal glimpse into the fascinating world of the greatest endurance event of them all.

 I hope you have as much fun reading it as Mike and I are having writing it!
-(And please feel free to send this URL, www.leegruenfeld.com, to friends you think might enjoy hearing about this book.)
+(Please feel free to send this page to friends you think might enjoy hearing about the book.)

 WHY I'M SO EXCITED ABOUT THIS BOOK